Frequently Asked Questions

 1. Fruit set: The flower will wither, and the fruit will begin to develop.

-2. Maturation period: Fruits typically mature 28-32 days after flowering.
+2. Maturation period: Fruits typically mature 32-45 days after flowering.
+However, Megalanthus and it’s hybrids can take as much as 90-180 days to fully ripen.

 Harvesting and Yield